davidivad96/read4me/README.md

 ## Supported file types

-Only PNG, JPG and JPEG documents are allowed.
-These are the ones supported by AWS Textract synchronous API.
+Only PDF, PNG, JPG and JPEG documents are supported.
+PDFs are allowed only 1 page.